$C_{p^n}$-equivariant Mahowald invariants: Introduction

 For example, there exists a $C_{p^n}$-equivariant map $f\colon S^{V\oplus U}\rightarrow S^U$ for some $U$ with the property that the induced map $f^{C_{p^n}}\colon S^{U^{C_{p^n}}}\rightarrow S^{U^{C_{p^n}}}$ on fixed points is of degree $p$ if and only if $k < p^{n-1}(p-1)$.
 More generally, if $1 \leq i \leq n$ then

 but this does not admit any particular simplification for $i<n$. \tqed \end{ex}

 We now describe another perspective on \cref{thm:fixeddegree}.
-Classically, the computation of the nonequivariant stable stems $\pi_\ast S$ has remained a central problem in homotopy theory since the 1950s.
-Significant advances have been made in the last decade by several people \cite{isaksen2019stable, wangxu2017triviality, isaksenwangxu2023stable, burklundxu2023adams, burklundisaksenxu2024, linwangxu2024last}, extending our knowledge of $\pi_\ast S$ to a substantial range.
-On the other hand, almost nothing explicit is known about the $G$-equivariant stable stems.
-An exception is when $G = C_2$; here, Araki and Iriye \cite{arakiiriye1982equivariant, iriye1982equivariant} carried out systematic computations through a range, and recent work of Dugger--Isaksen, Belmont--Isaksen, and Belmont--Guillou--Isaksen \cite{duggerisaksen2017z2,belmontisaksen2020rmotivic,belmontguillouisaksen2021c2}, Ma \cite{ma2024borel}, and especially Guillou--Isaksen \cite{guillouisaksen2024c2} has applied $\bbR$-motivic and Adams spectral sequence methods to push our range of understanding further.

-Serre's finiteness theorem implies that $\pi_n S$ is finite for $n \neq 0$, and Nishida's nilpotence theorem asserts that every element of $\pi_n S$ is nilpotent for $n \neq 0$.
+Classically, Serre's finiteness theorem implies that $\pi_n S$ is finite for $n \neq 0$, and Nishida's nilpotence theorem asserts that every element of $\pi_n S$ is nilpotent for $n \neq 0$.
 Equivariantly, the groups $\pi_\star S_G$ are finitely generated in each degree, but contain nonzero torsion-free summands and non-nilpotent elements in infinitely many degrees as soon as $G$ is nontrivial.
 Iriye \cite{iriye1982nilpotency} proved that an element of $\pi_\star S_G$ is nilpotent if and only if it is torsion, so one is led to study the reduced ring

 This was studied for $G = C_2$ and $C_4$ by Crabb in \cite{crabb1989periodicity}, and a presentation of $\pi_\star^{\red}S_{C_2}$ was given by Belmont, Xu, and the third-named author in \cite{belmontxuzhang2024reduced}.
-Greenlees and Quigley \cite{greenleesquigley2023ranks} have recently studied the additive structure of the rational equivariant stable stems $\bbQ \otimes \pi_\star S_G$, so the ranks of these groups are known.
-In particular the degree map of \cref{thm:fixeddegree} is a rational isomorphism, and therefore its image gives an integral description of $\pi_\star^{\red}S_{C_{p^n}}$ in certain degrees.
-We use this to prove the following.
+While Greenlees and Quigley \cite{greenleesquigley2023ranks} have recently studied the rank of the equivariant stable stems, we can go further using \cref{thm:fixeddegree} and \cref{thm:fpimage}: the degree map of \cref{thm:fixeddegree} is a rational isomorphism, and therefore its image gives the following integral description of $\pi_\star^{\red}S_{C_{p^n}}$ in certain $RO(C_{p^n})$-degrees.

 \begin{theorem}[{\ref{thm:presentation}}] Let $L$ be a faithful complex character of $C_{p^n}$.
 Then the reduced ring $\pi_{\ast L}^\red S_{C_{p^n}}$ is generated by classes

 for $c\geq 0$ and $1\leq i \leq n$, except when $p=2$ and $i=1$ where we require $c\not\equiv 2\pmod{4}$.
 The class $y_{n,n,0} = a_L$ is the Euler class of $L$, and in general these classes satisfy $y_{n,i,c} = \tr_i^n(y_{i,i,c})$.
 A complete set of relations is given by